 First of all, the money you make from the sale is subject to capital gain tax.
 Next, you have to subtract any outstanding mortgages on your old property, the sales commission (usually 6% of the home value), a conservative projection of how much your new home will cost, how much you'll offer as a down payment, what your new mortgage payment will be (if any), your new property taxes, and other home-related expenses.

 People commonly overlook how much downsizing they can actually handle.
 To avoid ending in a situation you regret down the line, try spending some time in the area where you plan to retire before you make your final decision.
 Talk to locals, make some friends.
 After a few years of visiting, do you still feel you can live there full-time for 20 or 30 years in retirement?
-Consider that your energy level and mobility will change with age.
+Consider that your energy level and mobility may change with age.

 There are reasons why some places are drastically more expensive than others.
 Perhaps some of these reasons don't apply to you or won't apply to you after you retire.
 But what you don't want is to save for retirement with downsizing in mind, only to find out (after you have already retired) that you don't feel like leaving your home after all.